 Hello friends!
 Tweed Rides are fun no matter where they are in this world.
 This may be your first Tweed Ride, so here are some things to consider:

 - Look your best!
 While you don’t necessarily have to swathe yourself head-to-toe in Harris Tweed, it’s still recommended to dress in the spirit of the earlier parts of the twentieth century (or the later part of the nineteenth, if you can pull it off.)
-The weather in April can be cloudy and showery, with a high between 50 to 60 F (10-16 C).
+The weather in April can be cloudy and showery, with an average daytime high between 50 to 60 F (10-16 C).
 Perfect Tweed weather!
 And if you are still looking for last minute clothing ideas, there’s plenty of vintage shops, resale shops, and thrift stores to choose from.
 Don’t forget about The Bins!

 - Don’t forget about your bike!
 Of course you also need a bicycle!
 While there is no specific requirement for what bike you bring, the spirit of the Tweed Run leans towards simpler and vintage.
 We realize that not everyone has a fleet of bikes to choose from, so bring what you got.
 But if you have the choice between a modern carbon fibre race bike with electromagnetic shifting and hydraulastic disc brakes, or a vintage 1968 Raleigh Superbe three speed, we’d go for the Superbe.
 Don’t forget to dress up your bike as well!
 Baskets, bells, flowers, nice looking bags, you name it.